 In accordance with federal and state laws, the university provides notice of any employees and students who are registered sex offenders.
-This information is available through BYU Police.
-Information regarding registered sex offenders residing within the Washington DC area can be accessed via the MPD website at (https://mpdc.dc.gov/service/sex-offender-registry
+Information regarding registered sex offenders residing within a specific Utah geographic location can be accessed via the Utah Department of Corrections website (https://corrections.utah.gov/) by clicking on "Sex Offender Registry."